huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ### Two-step verification​

-You can enable this toggle to ensure that you have to verify your identity via a 2-step process when accessing the Huma App.
+You can enable this toggle to ensure that you have to verify your identity via a 2-step process when accessing the Huma Care App.
 The first verification is with email and password, and the second is via a 4-digit code sent to your mobile number.
 As such, you must have a working mobile number added to your Profile.

 You will be asked to enable this on signup and can then change the configuration from your Profile.

 ### Biometric login

 Within 2-factor authentication, you can also add **Biometric login**.
-This means you don’t need to remember your password but can instead use fingerprint or facial recognition to log into the Huma App.
+This means you don’t need to remember your password but can instead use fingerprint or facial recognition to log into the Huma Care App.
 The type of biometrics used will depend on the device being used.

 If your healthcare provider has enabled biometric login as mandatory, you will be prompted to configure this on signup.